-“I was worried my kids were going to remember me as a mom who was sad all the time,” says Hallie, a postpartum doula and lactation counselor (pictured at right).
+“I was worried my kids were going to remember me as a mom who was sad all the time,” says Hallie, a postpartum doula and lactation counselor (pictured).
 “I later realized I wasn’t just sad.
 I was depressed.
 But I wasn’t talking to anyone.
 I wasn’t able to access what I needed.”

 Two months later, Hallie started her business, Better Beginnings.

 “No mom should have to feel the way I felt,” says Hallie, now a mom of four.
 By becoming a postpartum support professional, the former high school English teacher began offering support to new parents during their first days, weeks and months at home.